Installing Your Charging Station

 Look for a certification mark:

 Before an electrical product or piece of equipment is used, sold, displayed or advertised for sale in Canada, it needs to be approved by a certification agency.
 An EV charging station is no different.
 Make sure that the station you are buying carries the official mark of a recognized accreditation agency.
-You can visit the Electrical Safety Authority for a full list of certification marks: esasafe.com/approvalmarks.
-All charging stations sold through the Charge My Car online store are accredited and approved for sale in Canada.
+For Ontario, you can visit the Electrical Safety Authority for a full list of certification marks: esasafe.com/approvalmarks.

 Ensure you have adequate electrical supply: